optimizely/java-sdk/README.md

 ---
 **NOTE**

 [Bintray/JCenter will be shut down](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/).
 The publish repository has been migrated to MavenCentral for the SDK version 3.8.1 or later.
-Older versions will be available in JCenter until February 1st, 2022.
+Older versions will be available in JCenter.

 ---